-The required WQv will be provided by porous pavement, infiltration trenches, a stormwater planter and a bioretention basin designed in accordance with the SWMDM.
-The total required WQv for the project is 0.132 ac-ft.
+The required WQv will be provided by a bioretention basin and a hydrodynamic separator designed in accordance with the SWMDM.
+The total required WQv for the project is 0.068 ac-ft.
 Refer to Table 5-1 for a summary of the provided water quality volumes for the Project.